Skip to content

 These are example instructions for creating a virtual machine running Hestia for development.

-These instructions use Multipass to create the VM.
+These instructions use Multipass to create an Ubuntu VM.
 Feel free to adapt the commands for any virtualization software you prefer.

 2. Fork Hestia and clone the repository to your local machine